 An electronic health record, however, contains that information but is also designed to allow information about the patient to travel outside of the practice, so data is available to all those involved in a patient’s care.
 For example, an electronic health record would contain the patient’s allergies and current medications, which would be available to the laboratory pathologist, the radiologist, the home care nurse or the insurance company.
 Aggregated de-identified patient data could also be used for medical research, public health measures such as managing an epidemic, and policy developments at the state and federal level.

-Interoperability between systems can be a major challenge; systems designed for a hospital don’t necessarily work well in outpatient care and vice versa.
+Interoperability between systems can be a major challenge as well; systems designed for a hospital don’t necessarily work well in outpatient care and vice versa.
 A laboratory pathologist has different information needs than the cardiologist caring for a hospitalized patient.
-Another problem is the need to train all users, assure that people use the system correctly and to retrain as new software becomes available.
+Another problem is the need to train all users, assure that people use the system correctly and to retrain the staff as new software becomes available.

 To choose software and hardware systems and to use HIT effectively, an organization must be diligent in researching both current and proposed requirements.
-Vendor choice and support are two of the most critical factors in implementing HIT.
-Another is the need to bring physicians on board.
-Resources are available to help in this process, such as our free templates for medical software requirements.
+But despite the initial difficulty in selection and implementation, the resulting efficiency and ROI boost is too great to ignore.